8 Essential Project Management Skills

 Keeping a calm, collected demeanour will make all the difference in this situation.
 It is never a good idea to lose your temper or become flustered when you feel that you are overwhelmed.
 The best solution will be a well thought out one, rather than a decision made in haste and panic.

-Having a good balance between the knowledge that you are taught during your project management training and the skills that are developed during the course of your career is the key to becoming a great and respected Project Manager.
+Having a good balance between the knowledge that you are taught during your project management career training and the skills that are developed during the course of your career is the key to becoming a great and respected Project Manager.